galaxyproject/training-material/topics/metagenomics/tutorials/plasmid-metagenomics-nanopore/tutorial.md

 # Obtaining and preparing data

-In this tutorial we use metagenomic nanopore data, but similar pipelines can be used for Illumina data.
+In this tutorial we use metagenomic Nanopore data, but similar pipelines can be used for types of datasets or sequencing platforms.

 > ### {% icon tip %} Background: Nanopore sequencing
 > ![How nanopore sequencing works](../../images/nanopore_seqeunce_analysis/sequence_method.jpg) <br><br>